Vanessa-Berazategui/flutter_ddd_skeleton_monorepo_flavoured/README.md

-# Flutter DDD Skeleton Monorepo
+# Flutter DDD Skeleton Monorepo Flavoured

 This is a Flutter project DDD skeleton, inspired by the amazing ResoCoder's tutorials: